 The pilot held a commercial certificate with a helicopter rating.
 As of the time of the accident, he had 4,550 total flight hours, with 2,500 hours in the Airbus EC 130 helicopter.
 This tour helicopter was configured with six passengers and a single pilot seat.
 The seats were carbon fiber bucket seats attached to seat legs and seatback supports.
 The supports contained energy-absorbing features as required by federal aviation regulations.
 When the seats were subjected to high-vertical loads, the bucket seat should move downward while the supports stretched and absorbed the energy.
 However, during the crash, some of the energy-absorbing seats failed to function properly, resulting in serious injuries to the passengers.

-The company had the passengers view a safety video prior to the flight and an employee helped to strap them into their seats correctly.
+The company had the passengers view a safety video before the flight, and an employee helped to strap them into their seats correctly.
 Despite these measures, the pilot and all the passengers suffered vertebral compression injuries.
 Several passengers suffered sternum fractures as well.
 One passenger became a paraplegic.

-Slack Davis Sanger represented all the passengers including the family who has suffered tremendous medical bills, pain, suffering, and trauma on what was supposed to be a family vacation.
+Slack Davis Sanger represented all the passengers, including the family, who suffered tremendous medical bills, pain, suffering, and trauma on what was supposed to be a family vacation.
 This case was settled for a confidential amount.